ANTIAIRCRAFT GUNS PART 3:

 Finnish use: 24 guns bought from Germany arrived in June of 1941.
 They were issued to six 4-gun coastal antiaircraft-gun batteries during Continuation War.

-The Finns bought 24 of these guns from Germans during Interim Peace and they arrived 13th of June 1941.
-They were used to arm six 4-gun coastal AA-gun batteries and remained in use until end of Continuation War.
-Quite little is known about these guns in Finland.
-The guns were all static and considering their elevation their mounts likely were not of the oldest version, but still quite old-fashioned.
-It seems likely that these guns had sort of a double role: While they offered some air defence capability they were more useful against surface targets.
-The guns proved outdated and unsuccessful in Finnish use also.
+The Finns bought 24 mle 1915 guns intended for fixed positions from Germany during Interim Peace and the guns arrived in 13th of June 1941.
+Those 24 guns were used to equip six 4-gun coastal anti-aircraft gun batteries belonging to coastal artillery and remained in use until end of Continuation War.
+Relatively little is known about these guns in Finland.
+As mentioned the guns were all fixed and already quite dated and old-fashioned even at year 1941.
+It seems quite clear that these guns had sort of a double role in use of coastal artillery - while they were no match for more modern guns against air they were still quite useful against surface targets.
+But Finnish military came to notice that the guns were not the only thing that limited their effectiveness.
 Mechanical fire control computer system that Finnish military used with these guns was French Aufiere, which was also quite outdated.
-Modern aircraft were mostly too fast for it to track them successfully.
-As Continuation War ended so did also using these guns in Finland.
+Modern aircraft were mostly too fast for Aufiere to track them successfully.
+As Continuation War ended so did also using these guns in Finnish military.

-Only ammunition Finnish military seems to have used with these guns for anti-aircraft use was French made "75 itpkr 24/31-Ra" high explosive (HE) shell.
+Only ammunition Finnish military seems to have used with these guns for anti-aircraft use was French made 75 itpkr 24/31-Ra high explosive (HE) shell.
 This HE-round weight 5.8 kg and contained 675 g of picric.
 The round came with two varieties of propellant charge - one producing 580 m/sec and another one with 575 m/sec muzzle velocity.
 However in the role that the coastal artillery used these old anti-aircraft guns shooting surface targets were at least as important and this reflected to their ammunition inventory.
 Besides that one anti-aircraft round these guns used also the same ammunition as 75 K/97 field gun, this gave them variety of HE, shrapnel and APHE shells.
-Only ammunition of 75 K/97 field gun, which may not have been used with this anti-aircraft gun were AP-T and HEAT.
-While these two projectile types were good for antitank-work they were not as good for anti-ship use as HE and APHE, at the same time HE and shrapnel rounds were useful for beach defence against infantry.
+Only ammunition of 75 K/97 field gun, which quite certainly would not have been used with this anti-aircraft gun were AP-T and HEAT.
+While these two projectile types were most effective projectile types for antitank purposes, they were not as well suited for anti-ship use as HE and APHE, while HE and shrapnel rounds were useful for beach defence against infantry.

 75 ItK/30 BK, Bofors, "Siamilais-tykki"